-A. Given two triangles $\triangle ABC$ and $\triangle DEF$ , it is possible to apply $\triangle ABC$ to $\triangle DEF$ so that vertex A falls on vertex D, side AB falls on side DE, and vertex C falls on the same side of DE as F does.
+A. Given two triangles $\triangle ABC$ and $\triangle DEF$ , it is possible to apply $\triangle ABC$ to $\triangle DEF$ (i.e. place a copy of $\triangle ABC$ on $\triangle DEF$ ) so that vertex A falls on vertex D, side AB falls on side DE, and vertex C falls on the same side of DE as F does.

 Postulates S and A can both be generalized quite a bit, at the cost of having more complex statements and/or more complex definitions behind them.
-The given versions should suffice for this course.
-Please note that even with these additions, the system of Postulates is not enough to be completely rigorous, but the extra two do fill the most obvious gaps that turn up in Book I of the Elements.
+The given versions should suffice for most elementary purposes.
+Please note that even with these additions, the system of postulates is not enough to be completely rigorous, but the extra two do fill the most obvious gaps that turn up in Book I of the Elements.
+For a properly complete set of postulates for Euclidean geometry, see the handout Hilbert's Axioms for Euclidean Geometry.